CycloneDX/cdxgen/README.md

 - gradle or gradlew is required to parse gradle projects
 - sbt is required for parsing scala sbt projects.
 Only scala 2.10 + sbt 0.13.6+ and 2.12 + sbt 1.0+ is supported for now.
   - Alternatively, create a lock file using sbt-dependency-lock [plugin](https://github.com/stringbean/sbt-dependency-lock)

+Footnotes:

+[1] - For multi-module application, the BoM file could include components that may not be included in the packaged war or ear file.
+[2] - Use pip freeze to improve the accuracy for requirements.txt based parsing.

 ### Automatic usage detection (Node.js)